 The one I currently have in my wallet is from Pema Chodron.
 “Nothing ever goes away until it has taught us what we need to know.
 Nothing ever really attacks us except our own confusion.
 Perhaps there is no solid obstacle except our own need to protect ourselves from being touched.
 If we run a hundred miles an hour to the other end of the continent in order to get away from the obstacle, we find the very same problem waiting for us when we arrive.
 It just keeps returning with new names, forms, manifestations until we learn whatever it has to teach us about where we are separating ourselves from reality, how we are pulling back instead of opening up, closing down instead of allowing ourselves to experience fully whatever we encounter, without hesitation or retreating into our ourselves.”

 Yoga Self Care Tip #5 – Use a mantra

-A mantra is a word or sound that you concentrate on and repeat to help you focus.
+A mantra is a word, or sound, that you concentrate on and repeat to help you focus.
 I think this one is perfect for May because of the elements of repetition.
 It’s a mantra that combines the elements of a Metta meditation.
-You’re repeating good wishes for yourself and/or others as you use it to concentrate.
+You’re repeating good wishes for yourself and/or others as you continue to concentrate.